latenightdrag/GIT-IT-2GETHER/README.md

 # Project Name
-Getting it together - Second attempt at Week 2 Class Build
+GIT IT 2GETHER - Second attempt at Week 2 Class Build

 # Project Description
 Week 2 class build for MMED-1054, walking through the creation and initial working with a GitHub.